*UPDATED FOR 2022*

-There’s something special about opening up a new calendar, all that blank space calling out to be filled.
+There’s something special about opening up a new calendar, all that blank space ready to be filled.
 Encouraging us to consider how we want our lives to look, to ponder our mission and contemplate our legacy.

-Determined this year that it’ll be different.
-We’ll focus on what we want to achieve and nothing is going to derail us.
+Determined this year will be different.
+We’ll focus on what we want to achieve and nothing will get in our way.

 Sounds wonderful and sometimes, it is.
 But the statistics show that many of our good intentions will not stand the test of time.
 And that can leave us discouraged, demoralised and feeling like a failure.

 New years resolutions can certainly help move us in the direction we want.
 They focus our mind on what’s important and help us identify what we’d like to change about our lives.
 But to make those changes sustainable, we need more.